-One can install a new theme on your Windows 10/8/7 PC by just double-click on a .deskthempack file.
-However, you can stop users from changing themes on Windows 10/8/7 using Group Policy Editor or Registry Editor.
-Stopping the theme change does not strict users to changing the wallpaper.
+One can install a new theme on your Windows 11/10/8/7 PC by just double-clicking on a .deskthempack file.
+However, you can stop users from changing themes on Windows 11/10/8/7 using Group Policy Editor or Registry Editor.
+Stopping the theme change does not strict users from changing the wallpaper.

 There may be a few reasons you may want to prevent users from changing the desktop background on Windows 10.
 For instance, your company wants only to display a custom wallpaper with a company logo.
 It may also happen, you share your computer with your friend or family, and you may want to see a particular desktop background all the time.

 On Windows 10/8/7, there are at least two ways to stop users from changing the desktop background, including using Group Policy and modifying the Windows Registry.

 Note: You should note that Group Policy Editor is not a part of Windows 11/10/8/7 Home edition; either use the Registry Editor method or enable the gpedit.msc (Local Group Policy Editor) first to prevent users from changing their Windows 10/8/7.